AP Interview: Drones ‘a huge game changer’ for aviation

-PARIS (AP) — The head of the U.S. Federal Aviation Administration says the boom in drone popularity is “a huge game changer” similar “to powered flight or jet engines.”
+PARIS (AP) — Drones are no longer aviation’s next big thing.
+They are a big thing right now, as evidenced by the drones of all shapes and sizes showcased at the Paris Air Show.

-In an Associated Press interview Tuesday, Michael Huerta said “the growth of this industry and how it’s evolving is something that all of us in aviation need to pay a lot of attention to.”
+And their proliferation begs a vital question: how can the industry make sure that swarms of new flying machines don’t endanger each other, other users of the skies and people on the ground as they do everything from patrolling traffic to even delivering your burger and fries?

-Huerta spoke on the sidelines of the Paris Air Show, where drones of all kinds were being displayed.
+In an Associated Press interview Tuesday at the Paris show, the head of the U.S. Federal Aviation Administration called the drone revolution “a huge game-changer” for the aviation industry, “similar to powered flight or jet engines.”

-For the industry, their popularity begs a vital question: how do you make sure that swarms of new machines don’t endanger each other, other users of the skies and people on the ground as they do everything from patrolling traffic blackspots to, possibly, delivering your burger and fries?
+“The growth of this industry and how it’s evolving is something that all of us in aviation need to pay a lot of attention to,” said Michael Huerta.
+As FAA administrator, he is responsible for the safety of the world’s largest aerospace system and oversees a $16 billion budget and 47,000 employees.

 Most Read Stories